gumyr/cq_warehouse/README.md

 - [ExternalThread](#externalthread) - a derived class providing threads on screws
 - [InternalThread](#internalthread) - a derived class providing threads on nuts

 Use of the base classes is only required by those wishing to create new types of nuts or screws.
-See [Extending the fastener sub-package](#Extending-the-fastener-sub-package) for guidance on how to easily add new sized or entirely new types of fasteners.
+See [Extending the fastener sub-package](#Extending-the-fastener-sub-package) for guidance on how to easily add new sizes or entirely new types of fasteners.

  The following example creates a variety of different sized fasteners:
 ```python